jmledford3115/BIS15W2020_jledford/lab2/lab2_hw_key.md

 ## [1] 3.3
 ```

-10. What is the average sleep duration for small mammals as we have defined them?
+**10. What is the average sleep duration for small mammals as we have defined them?**

 ```r
 mean(large$sleep_total, na.rm=T)